Manashree/Data_Analysis_of_Wikipedia/examples/README.rst

     - hadoop dfs -ls /top50ReferersDonaldTrumph
     - hadoop dfs -ls /top50ReferersToPresidentialCandidates
     - hadoop dfs -ls /top50ReferersToObama
-- Visualizations of Analysis have been shared in the repository at https://github.iu.edu/animhan/sw-project-template/blob/master/viz/
+- Visualizations of Analysis have been shared in the repository.